dekrus/Fallout2MechanicsMiniRework/README.md

 - Creates an explosion that damages all creatures within a configurable radius.
 - Damage falls off with distance from the blast center (configurable rate).
 - Critical chance calculated separately for each target.
-- Alternate attack consumes (2 x base attack cost, but no less than 3) energy cells.
+- Alternate attack consumes (2 * base attack cost, minimum 3) energy cells.

 **Pistols & SMGs:**
 ![Secondary-Attack](images/PISTOLS_SMGS.gif)